photo of women in coat and gloves on left side and man sweating on the left side

-Ask the expert: Zoned Systems
+Ask the Expert: Zoned Systems

 A lot of times, there are rooms in your house that are always warmer or colder than others.
 There can be many explanations for this, and we recommend getting one of our technicians to evaluate your situation.
 Due to how physics works, heat rises, so rooms on the second or third floors are often too warm.
 On the other hand, basement rooms are typically too cold.
 Rooms with vaulted ceilings have difficulty retaining heat, while rooms that receive long hours of sunlight are often challenging to cool down.

-How Does A Zoned System Work?
+How Does a Zoned HVAC System Work?

-The concept of a zoned system is pretty simple.
+House with diff temperaturesThe concept of a zoned system is pretty simple.
 It involves multiple thermostats that are wired to a control panel, which operates dampers within the ductwork of your forced-air system.
 The thermostats constantly read the temperature of their specific zone, then open or close the dampers within the ductwork according to the thermostat’s settings.
 Not only is this helpful for houses with inconsistent room temperatures, but it’s also great for heating or cooling individual bedrooms based on the desired temperature setting.
 If you have a usually empty guest room, just shut the door and close the damper.

 What type of home is ideal for an automatic zoned system?